 What to hand over, what format, what's confirmed vs. pending.
 Version control setup needed before handoff.

-cash-management.html — working Phase 1 prototype.
+cash-management.html — working Exception Intelligence prototype.
 All 5 transaction types built, modal reconciliation flows, exception logic, sweep batch reconciliation.
 Single-file HTML, all logic inline.

 workflow-overview.html — per-type workflow reference.
 Matching fields, anomaly types, open questions flagged inline with confirmed vs. unconfirmed labels.

-CLAUDE.md / coding-notes.md — domain rules, open questions master list, build assumptions, Phase 2 technical requirements spec.
+CLAUDE.md / coding-notes.md — domain rules, open questions master list, build assumptions, Automation Gap technical requirements spec.
 Dev-ready reference.

 !